Twersky Award Lesson Planning Tips

-- You can do so much more with primary sources than simply read them.
-You can re-enact them, write responses to them, make art that reflects the tone or experience conveyed in them.
-You can compare them to current documents and discuss their similarities and differences, make them into games, or use them to design and curate your own museum.
+First, students can do so much more with primary sources than simply read them.
+They can re-enact speeches and sermons, write responses to letters, or make art that reflects the tone or experience conveyed in a document.
+Students could also compare historical sources to current/contemporary documents and discuss their similarities and differences, make them into games, or use primary sources to design and curate their own museum.
 We strongly encourage you to consider which interactions with primary sources will be most exciting and interesting to your students.

 - Is this a “Jewish” text?
 Why or why not?

 - What is the author of this text saying about Jewish life?
 Do you agree?

 - What similarities do you see between the author's experience and your own?
 What differences do you see?

 - What about this document, or about what you have learned, surprises you?
 Why?

 - Do you know anyone in your community who is like this person?
 Have you learned about anyone from the Torah who is similar to him/her?